Apply for Planning Permission

 What type of application do I need?

 When looking to apply for planning permission you will first need to see what type of consent you need.
 We have different forms for different types of application.
 Application forms and / or Guidance notes are available here.
-If you are unsure about which form you need, please contact us for advice.

 In some cases you may be required to submit more than one type of application.
 For example, if you are proposing to carry out significant works to a listed building you would normally require both Listed Building and Detailed consents.